 The grand subject of Medicine and Health is, by default, vast.
 Thanks to this, people who are allergic to blood can still work in this field, on research, while the bravest can work in forensics.

-A short list of subdisciplines in which you can find a Master’s degree is:
+Here is a short list of subdisciplines in which you can find a Medicine Master’s degree:

 Depending on your previous knowledge and especially driven by what you wish to pursue further, the challenge won’t be to find a Master’s degree, but to choose the perfect one for you.
 And this takes us to the next point: